For setup documentation, please refer to the section at the bottom!

 The IO board has a 9-30V wide-range DC input with reverse polarity protection.
 The integrated EMC protection circuits protect the Pi from voltage surges and current surges on the supply line.

 The IO board has six electrically isolated inputs (up to 5kV isolated) as well as three relay outputs for 240 volts and 3 amps.
-The inputs are polled by the IO's microcontroller, which enables real-time data retreiving without any losses.
 The input pins can be wired up according to this diagram.

 The Andino IO has RS232 connectivity built-in (not galvanically isolated).